Emotionally Focused Couple Therapy (EFT) is a research-based approach to help your relationship heal.

-I’ve started the exciting journey to becoming a fully certified EFT Therapist.
-What that means is I’m going through a process of further trainings and additional supervision by an EFT supervisor.
-I’ve already completed an externship and the 5 required Core Skills trainings, which gave me an in-depth exploration into EFT and hands-on experience using EFT for a variety of issues.
-As I’m continuing in this certification, you can be sure that you’re receiving effective, research-based treatment from a well-trained couples therapist.
+I am a certified EFT Therapist.
+What that means is I’ve been through a process of further trainings and additional supervision by an EFT supervisor.
+I completed an externship and the 5 required Core Skills trainings, which gave me an in-depth exploration into EFT and hands-on experience using EFT for a variety of issues.
+I continue peer consultation and supervision, even now as a certified EFT therapist, so you can be sure that you’re receiving effective, research-based treatment from a well-trained couples therapist.

 What I appreciate about using Emotionally Focused Couple Therapy is that it allows me to better understand your relationship pattern and to help you both recognize it, understand it, and create a new and improved pattern.
 In therapy, you may talk some about things going on in life, arguments you have, or other various situations you encounter.
 But what we come to explore is how in basically any situation, you and your partner have an underlying cycle that lays the foundation for your relationship.

 The cycle develops over time based on how you perceive each other (when you’re seeking attachment and don’t feel close).
 You want your relationship to be safe and secure.
 But sometimes you may interpret something your partner says or does as hurtful.
 You may feel unheard, unwanted, or unloved.
 You each respond in different ways to these uncomfortable feelings.

 There is a common pattern, what we refer to as the pursue-withdraw pattern.
 However, sometimes you both may pursue each other, or you both may withdraw.
 Here are the basics:

 The pursuer may come across as the one who criticizes, complains, maybe even attacks the other.
 The pursuer is typically the one getting louder when they’re upset because they don’t feel heard.